pzankov/hydroctrl/README.md

 After controller has entered the iteration loop, only a specific set of errors will cause the program termination (fatal errors).
-This is done to avoid denial of service in a case of transient errors, e.g. network issues.
+Transient errors like network issues will thus not result in a denial of service.

-A fatal error will be thrown if there is a chance that controller state can become inconsistent or there are other factors that can lead to a crop loss (e.g. if pH is out of a reasonable range or a water leak was detected).
+A fatal error will be thrown if there is a chance that controller state can become inconsistent or there are other factors that can lead to a crop loss (e.g. if pH is out of a reasonable range).

 All errors are reported to syslog and can be viewed with `logread`.
 Error history will be kept in RAM until next reboot.